snack-money/agentkit-fork-to-run-examples/typescript/examples/langchain-zerodev-chatbot/README.md

 Try running the agent on Base but send USDC to it on Arbitrum.
 In fact, feel free to send some USDT too.

 Then try asking the agent to do something on Base with their USDC/USDT.
-For example, try transfering some USDC to yourself on Base, e.g. "send 1 USDC to <MY_ADDRESS>."
+For example, try transferring some USDC to yourself on Base, e.g. "send 1 USDC to <MY_ADDRESS>."

 You will notice that: